Defining Wholistic Empathy

 Introduction

-Over the past 15 years since I have come to recognize that mutual empathy is a fundamental human quality and value.
+Over the past 15 years I have come to recognize that mutual empathy is a fundamental human quality and value.
 It has the power to address many of the personal, social, cultural, and political challenges facing our world today and create greater wellbeing for all.
+It's many, benefits include; an effective way of knowing, fostering more emotionally grounded and healthy individuals, having better relationships, improves communication, increased cooperation and team work, enhances leadership skills, essential ingredient for effective conflict resolution, is needed for improved problem-solving, creativity and innovation, etc.

-By Empathy, I mean the practice of whole-body listening—deeply sensing, understanding, and connecting with each other's experiences.
-It is the recognition of our shared humanity.
+By Empathy, I basically mean a whole-body listening—deeply sensing into, understanding, and connecting with each other's experiences.
+This leads to a recognition of our shared humanity.
+(At a deeper level it is how we sense into life.)

-I believe we must build a movement to elevate empathy in society, with the goal of fostering greater well-being for all.
-I'd like to see mutual empathy as a core cultural value.
+I believe we must build the movement to elevate empathy in society.
+This is to foster mutual empathy as a core cultural value.
 By cultivating empathy on a societal level, we lay the foundation for deeper understanding, cooperation, and collective well-being.
 The first step in solving the world’s problems is to truly listen to and understand one another.

-However, a major obstacle to developing an empathy movement is the widespread confusion about what empathy actually means.
+A major obstacle to developing an Empathy Movement is the widespread confusion about what empathy actually means.
 People are constantly talking past one another because they mean different things when they use the word empathy.
 This lack of clarity hinders our ability to advance the cause.
 To address this, we must establish clear and precise definitions.

 Project Methodology